 A lot has changed since we first launched back in 2005.
 Back then, WPMU DEV was a simple plugin repository with a handful of products and our CEO James Farmer was working out of his garden shed, “scrabbling about in the WordPress forums, just basically trying to find shit there.”

-Fast forward 10 years and we now offer more than 140 plugins, starter themes using our Upfront platform, security and performance optimization tools, an email opt-in plugin, 24/7 expert support, managed cloud backups, an amazing community of users, Jobs and Pros, The Hub, The Academy, WP Checkup, and soon we’ll be offering enterprise hosting.
+Fast forward 10 years and we now offer more than +100 plugins, security and performance optimization tools, an email opt-in plugin, 24/7 expert support, managed cloud backups, an amazing community of users, Jobs and Pros, The Hub, The Academy, WP Checkup, and soon we’ll be offering enterprise hosting.

 These products and services usher in a new and improved era for WPMU DEV as we provide more and more services that members are asking for.
 But while we have grown considerably and we have more members and more people on our team than ever before, something’s gotta give.
 So after careful consideration, we have decided to retire the following plugins: